-This was our second evening with no wind and an ocean as flat as a billiard table, but for some reason, maybe sheer lethargy, the atmosphere felt much more still than the first.
+This was our second evening with no wind and an ocean as flat as a billiard table, but for some reason, maybe sheer lethargy, the atmosphere felt much more still.
 It was as if the earth had stopped spinning on its axis and all life on the surface had ground to a halt.
 For all I knew it had, stuck out there on that chip of a boat.

 At times like this — when I am least connected to the world outside — I become most aware of my own existence, most mindful of what it means to be me.
-Maybe it is just being able to slow down enough to know that it is me and me alone looking through these eyes and feeling these feelings, me and me alone standing on this good earth with two strong legs — my two legs — here present and being.
+Maybe it is just being able to slow down enough to know that it is me and me alone looking through these eyes and feeling these feelings, me and me alone standing on this good earth with these two legs — my two legs — here present and being.

 Such a wonderful gift, this thing we call consciousness.

 Realizing that the only thing keeping me up was my pride — my evermore useless and diluted pride — I said good night to the jangadeiros and wished them all good luck.
 Boa noite e boa sorte.
 It wasn’t any easier crawling aft to my sleeping spot but at least I was becoming more inured to the journey.
 (So maybe there was some hope, after all.)
-As soon as my head came down on the planks I was out, asleep, dead to the conscious world and gone.
+As soon as my head came down on the planks I was out, asleep, dead to the conscious world and out.